dolphai/intelligence-plus-wireframe-dashbaord-courses-challegnes/README.md

 ## 📄 License

-This project is part of the Intelligent Plus dashboard system.
+This project is part of the Intelligence Plus dashboard system.

 ---